Chirality selective magnon-phonon hybridization and magnon-induced chiral phonons in a layered zigzag antiferromagnet: Author Contributions

 \section{Author Contributions}

+J.C. and E.V.B. contributed equally to the work.
 Q.Z. designed the project.
 Q.J., J.H.C., C.L and F.L synthesized single crystal samples.
 J.C. prepared the thin-film samples via mechanical exfoliation and carried out the magneto-Raman measurements assisted by F.W. under the supervision of Q.Z..
 M.O. performed the magneto-infrared spectroscopy in the Maglab.
 E.V.B. performed the first principle calculations, linear spin wave calculations as well as the analytical analysis of magnon-phonon coupling under the supervision of A.R..
 J.C., Q.Z., M.O., and E.V.B. analyzed all the data and discussed with X.X. and A.R..
-Q.Z., E.V.B. and J.C. co-wrote the manuscript with input from all other authors.
+Q.Z., E.V.B. and J.C. co-wrote the manuscript with input from all other authors. \\